mmbman/Katagiri/1979-11-18-BlueCliffRecordCase1Lecture2.md

 ##### 54:18

 When I became a monk, for a while I felt good as a monk, because everyone offered food, and respected me, and [it was] wonderful.
 The more I was in the middle of the monks, and everyone looked at me as a monk, the more I realized a lot of criticism, and the more I found *[unintelligible]* Buddhist temples in Japan.
-And I had to see the death of people, and performing funeral services; I really hate[d that].
+And I had to see the death of people, and performing funeral services; I really hated [that].
 And also my master didn’t teach [me] anything, and my master said, “You should do this, you should do that.”
 Many things: you have to be a good speaker, you have to be a good calligrapher, you have to be a good listener, you have to be a good understanding person.
 Lots of things.
 Well, how can I know all things?
 So I thought, I made a big mistake.
 I really wanted to give up.

 Because, we are always looking at something outside, okay?